 PTA*H262 PTA Internship II 5 credits

 Prerequisites: PTA*H250, 253 and 258 with a grade of “C” or higher.
-Within this clinic-based course students learn to integrate and apply physical therapy concepts and to effectively perform physical therapy interventions as a physical therapist assistant.
+Within this clinic-based course, students learn to integrate and apply physical therapy concepts to effectively perform physical therapy interventions as a physical therapist assistant under the direction and supervision of a physical therapist.
 Students develop their abilities for daily organization and management of a patient caseload and effectively contribute to the health care team.
+Students practice professional behaviors in all interactions with patients, families, caregivers, instructors, facility staff, other health care providers, vendors, insurance carriers and administrators.
+This course takes place during the first half of the semester.

 PTA*H265 PTA Internship III 5 credits

 Prerequisites: PTA*H250, 253 and 258 with a grade of “C” or higher.
-Within this clinic-based course students learn to problem-solve and competently function in the clinic environment as a physical therapist assistant.
-Students develop competence with time management, clinical prioritization and the entry-level abilities of the physical therapist assistant prior to course completion.
+Within this clinic-based course students learn to integrate and apply physical therapy concepts to effectively perform physical therapy interventions as a physical therapist assistant under the direction and supervision of a physical therapist.
+Students practice professional behaviors in all interactions with patients, families, caregivers, instructors, facility staff, other health care providers, vendors insurance carriers and administrators.
+Students further develop autonomy and competence with daily organization, time management, clinical prioritization, and the entry –level abilities of the physical therapist assistant prior to course completion.
+This course takes place during the second half of the semester. .

 PHYSICS